linode/docs/docs/platform/billing-and-support/tax-information/index.md

 Information about your EU VAT rate can be found [here](https://ec.europa.eu/taxation_customs/business/vat_en).
 Please note, Linode’s [pricing plans](/docs/platform/billing-and-support/billing-and-payments/#linode-cloud-hosting-and-backups) do **NOT** include EU VAT charges.
 {{< /note >}}

-## Can Linode's Tax Collection Be Disabled?
+## What Should I do If My Services are Non-Taxable?

-Customers may choose to provide Linode with a valid VAT identification number (VAT ID) or GST identification number (GST ID).
+If you are a registered business, you may choose to provide Linode with a valid VAT identification number (VAT ID) or GST identification number (GST ID).
 Such customers will not be charged with VAT or GST in subsequent invoices once their VAT or GST ID is verified.

 {{< note >}}
 For the remainder of this guide, your VAT or GST ID will be referred to as your *tax ID*.